fahmisme/simpleDAPP/README.md

-# simpleDAPP
+# simpleDAPPz
-- Description: SimpleDAPP created to make it easier for beginners who are entering the blockchain ecosystem for the first time 😊.
+- Description: SimpleDappz created to make it easier for beginners who are entering the blockchain ecosystem for the first time 😊.
 It's applications just for create one sentence of quote or note.
 - Demo: soon.

 ## Package